-- Mix 1 part glycerin with 2 parts boiling water.
+Mix one part glycerin with two parts boiling water.

-- Pour some of the liquid into your container, then insert the eucalyptus until they are standing in about 3 inches of liquid.
+Pour some of the liquid into your container, then insert the eucalyptus until they are standing in about three inches of liquid.

-- It may take anywhere between 1-8 weeks for all the leaves to change color.
+It may take anywhere between one to eight weeks for all the leaves to change color.
 When they have, the process is complete.

-- Remove the eucalyptus branches, pat them dry with a paper towel, and hang them upside down for 2-3 days before using.
+Remove the eucalyptus branches, pat them dry with a paper towel, and hang them upside down for two to three days before using.